matter-labs/zksync-lite-docs/docs/api/sdk/js/nfts/README.md

 # NFTs

-This API reference provides descriptions for all functions regarding NFTs in zkSync 1.x.
+This API reference provides descriptions for all functions regarding NFTs in zkSync Lite.
 It is recommended that you begin with our [NFT tutorial](/dev/nfts) and come back here to reference specific functions.

 - [Connecting to Rinkeby testnet](#connect-to-the-rinkeby-testnet)